iamashraff/Postfix-Evaluation/README.md

 # Postfix Evaluation (Java)
-Simple Java source code application to *Evaluate Postfix Expression*.
+Simple Java source code application to *Evaluate Postfix Expression* using application of *Stack* in data structure and algorithm.<br>

 ## Credit
 **Developed by :**<br>